 Success 1: Reaching those most in need

 Through One Digital, we want to identify and reach those most at risk of digital exclusion.
 Digital Heat Maps support us in identifying specific areas where people are most at risk of digital exclusion and therefore where the programme should be targeted.
-Due to the addition of DCs in programme areas, we have increased capacity and have been able to expand the reach of digital support that we provide, in order to reach these high risk areas and engage with those who are most in need.
+Due to the addition of Digital Champions in programme areas, we have increased capacity and have been able to expand the reach of digital support that we provide, in order to reach these high risk areas and engage with those who are most in need.

 Success 2: Social opportunities

-Our DC programme has been a brilliant means of social interaction for older people.
+Our Digital Champion programme has been a brilliant means of social interaction for older people.
 Edna, (97 years old, Blackburn) who has a disabled sister living in Cornwall who she can no longer visit, is learning how to use WhatsApp and FaceTime, along with other communication platforms in order to keep in touch with her sister.
 In addition, we have seen that older people love to attend digital group sessions.
 Our partners ensure that they have a ‘meet and greet’ volunteer to get older people chatting and make them feel comfortable.
-As a result, not only are they benefitting from getting online, but it is becoming an important social event in their calendar.
+As a result, not only are they benefiting from getting online, but it is becoming an important social event in their calendar.

 Success 3: New local community networks